jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

 ![pic24](https://github.com/christw16/Biped-Humanoid-Robot-Battle/blob/master/img/24.jpg)

-These buttons can be set by ourselves
+Notice: These buttons can be set by ourselves!
 ## Discussion

  1.  * Q: If the robot cannot walk properly in different grounds, how should I do?